CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Build Docker Images for the Application.md

    ![](media/cn1.png)

-1. On the **Sign in to Microsoft Azure** tab, you will see a login screen, in that enter the following email/username and then click on **Next**.
+1. On the **Sign in to Microsoft Azure** tab, you will see a login screen.
+Enter the following email/username and then click on **Next**.

    * Email/Username: **<inject key="AzureAdUserEmail"></inject>**